NFDI4Microbiota/nfdi4microbiota-knowledge-base/CONTRIBUTING.md

 1. Go to the [issues page](https://github.com/NFDI4Microbiota/nfdi4microbiota-knowledge-base.github.io/issues)
 2. Click the `New issue` button
 3. Add the title (the name of the suggested page) and add a description of what you want to include in the new page
-4. Click the `Submit new issue` button
+4. Assign the issue to `Mahdi Robbani`
-5. A member of the NFDI4Microbiota team will then review your issue and add the new page
+5. Click the `Submit new issue` button

 [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) is a guide on creating issues on GitHub if you need further help.